Strawberry Spinach Salad is a fresh and flavorful dish balancing sweet and savory flavors! Made with zesty dressing and perfect for lunch!

 How to Store

-Store: If you don’t think you’ll finish the salad in one sitting, leave the dressing on the side.
+- Store: If you don’t think you’ll finish the salad in one sitting, leave the dressing on the side.
 This way you can store the salad and dressing in separate airtight containers in the fridge.
 They’ll stay good separately for 3-5 days.

-Freeze: Both the salad and the dressing are best fresh and neither will freeze well.
+- Freeze: Both the salad and the dressing are best fresh, and neither will freeze well.

 Instead of the Lemon Dijon Vinaigrette, try one of these two other homemade salad dressings with this delicious Strawberry Spinach Salad.

-- Poppy Seed Dressing: To make easy poppy seed dressing for the salad, add 2 ½ tablespoons honey, ¼ cup white vinegar, ½ teaspoon salt, and ½ teaspoon ground mustard to a large bowl.
+- Poppy Seed Dressing: To make easy poppy seed dressing for the salad, add 2 ½ tablespoons of honey, ¼ cup white vinegar, ½ teaspoon salt, and ½ teaspoon ground mustard to a large bowl.
 Whisk the ingredients together until well combined, then slowly add ½ cup vegetable oil.
-Once the mixture is combined, add 1 tablespoon poppy seeds to finish the poppy seed dressing.
+Once the mixture is combined, add 1 tablespoon of poppy seeds to finish the poppy seed dressing.
 You can add additional honey if you want a little more sweetness in the poppy seed dressing.
 Toss dressing over salad and serve.

 Frequent Questions

 Yes, you can absolutely experiment with different kinds of fruit in this berry salad.
-Other kinds of fresh berries like fresh blueberries, raspberries, and cherries would taste amazing.
+Other kinds of fresh berries, like fresh blueberries, raspberries, and cherries, would taste amazing.
 You can also add crisp apple slices or mandarin oranges to change up the berry spinach salad with some more variety.

 Variations

 - Shallots: Instead of red onions, try this salad with fresh shallots!
-They are less pungent than onions but still have a good light garlicky flavor.
+They are less pungent than onions but still have a good, light garlicky flavor.
 You could also make it with green onions or fennel!

 - Meat: This salad would taste amazing with some sliced Grilled Steak pieces instead of the chicken.
 You could also use leftover roasted turkey breast or crispy bacon.

-- Fruit: Of course this salad would taste great with pretty much any fresh summer berry, like blueberries or blackberries.
-But you could also enjoy it year round with other fruits and berries.
+- Fruit: Of course, this salad would taste great with pretty much any fresh summer berry, like blueberries or blackberries.
+But you could also enjoy it year-round with other fruits and berries.
 Try this in the fall or winter with fruits and berries like dried cranberries, sliced pear, tart apple, or Mandarin orange pieces.

-- Nuts and Seeds: You can try different kinds of nuts like almond slices or walnuts.
+- Nuts and Seeds: You can try different kinds of nuts, like almond slices or walnuts.
 Also, try adding seeds like sunflower seeds, poppy seeds, or sesame seeds.

-- Cheese: For some different kinds of cheese, try other crumbly cheese like goat cheese, blue cheese, or cojita cheese.
+- Cheese: For some different kinds of cheese, try other crumbly cheeses like goat cheese, blue cheese, or cojita cheese.
 You could also use thick shredded cheese like white cheddar, Swiss cheese, or smoked Gouda.
 Creamy mini fresh mozzarella balls would taste good too!

 - Greens: Swap your spinach for chopped kale, arugula, or spring mix.
 Or do a combination of greens to add some variety.